Sanskriti1102/Car-Price-Prediction-with-ML/README.md

 - scikit-learn for machine learning

 ### Data Source
-The dataset used in this project was obtained from https://github.com/Sanskriti1102/Car-Prize-Prediction-with-ML/blob/main/quikr_car.csv, containing information about various car models, their specifications, and prices.
+The dataset used in this project was obtained from [quikr_car dataset link](https://github.com/Sanskriti1102/Car-Prize-Prediction-with-ML/blob/main/quikr_car.csv), containing information about various car models, their specifications, and prices.

 ### Running the Project
 1. Clone this repository to your local machine.
 2. Install the required libraries using `pip install -r requirements.txt`.
 3. Run the Jupyter Notebook or Python script to execute the analysis and model building.

-Happy coding! 😊🚗
+### Happy coding! 😊🚗

---
-Task given by InternPe.
+# Task given by InternPe.
---